INiKkEI/led-cube-8x8x8/docs/00_overview/architecture-decisions.md

 ---

-## 4. Explicitly out of scope for revision 1

-The following are not part of revision 1 unless this document is revised:

-- RGB LEDs
-- external animation memory
-- Wi-Fi/cloud control
-- battery operation
-- audio-reactive features
-- microphone input
-- modular multi-PCB architecture as the baseline design
-- USB as the main user control interface
-- a full custom mobile app as a required deliverable

-These are possible future extensions, not revision 1 requirements.

----

-## 5. Implementation rules derived from the architecture
+## 4. Implementation rules derived from the architecture

 The following are now fixed assumptions for implementation: